holoviz-topics/neuro/README.md

 - **Task Management:** As workflows are developed and honed, performance and UI bottlenecks will be identified and addressed.
 Some improvements for the workflows themselves will be within this repo, but many improvements will be in the appropriate underlying libraries within the [HoloViz](https://github.com/holoviz/), [Bokeh](https://github.com/bokeh), or other GitHub Organizations.
 We will do our best to track the disparate tasks related to these efforts into this [project board](https://github.com/orgs/holoviz-topics/projects/1).
 - **Meeting minutes:** Logged in the [Wiki](https://github.com/holoviz-topics/neuro/wiki) whenever possible.
 - **Specifications:** The [Wiki](https://github.com/holoviz-topics/neuro/wiki) has some data specifications and modality notes (in progress).
-- **Data:** To assist the development using real data (TODO: add link), some workflows utilize simple data generators to help benchmark across data and parameter space.
+- **Data Generation:** To assist the development using real data (TODO: add link), some workflows utilize simple data generators to help benchmark across data and parameter space.
 As the data generators/simulators can be useful to multiple workflows, they are kept as a separate and importable module ([`/src/neurodatagen`](./src/neurodatagen)).
+- **Visualization source code:** If there is visualization code or utilities that we want to live separate from the individual workflows, we can store them in [`/src/hvneuro`](./src/hvneuro).
+However, it's unclear whether this will be released as a new package, incorporated into existing packages, or live in particular workflows.
+TBD
 - **Repo Structure and dev patterns:**
     ```
     /workflows